You are in a modal window. Press the escape key to exit.

 To complete the program, students will be required to enroll in a second 3-unit "Social

-are not finalized).
+are not yet finalized).
 All students enrolled in this course will be expected to produce

-a research paper to deliver at an appropriate academic conference and/or at the Social
+a research paper to be delivered at an appropriate academic conference and/or at the

-Science Honors Research Symposium on campus at the culmination of the Spring 2023
+Social Science Honors Research Symposium on campus at the culmination of the Spring

 *One-year program requirements for successful completion*

 Once Admitted into the College of Social Sciences Honors Program, you must register

 for a 3-unit course, SSCI 101H: "Social Science Honors Research Series."
 This "Research Series" will feature social science faculty who will share their insights

 and experiences in research in a broad range of social sciences.
 You will also begin